Metalnem/mijailovic.net/_drafts/edge.md

 # Removing Edge Magazine DRM

 [Edge Magazine](https://www.myfavouritemagazines.co.uk/gaming/edge-magazine-subscription/) is one of the oldest gaming magazines in the world.
-It is famous for the quality of its reviews, all of them available online up until a few years ago, when their website was closed.
+It is famous for the quality of its reviews, all of which were available online up until a few years ago, when their website was closed.
 The magazine continued its life in print and digital subscription format only.
 I really liked the content they produced, so I decided to purchase a one year subscription for the digital version.